 What We Do

-The practice has been providing vasectomy services for the NHS for a number of years.
-Although funding for vasectomy on the NHS has been withdrawn by West Kent Clinical Commissioning Group we are pleased to offer the service privately to patients within the Sevenoaks, Maidstone, Tonbridge and surrounding areas for an all inclusive fee of £495.
+The practice has been providing vasectomy services for a number of years.
+We are pleased to offer the service privately to patients within the Sevenoaks, Maidstone, Tonbridge and surrounding areas for an all inclusive fee of £495.
 This includes a non-refundable deposit of £95 taken at the time of booking.

 Who We Are

 Get In Touch